DETAILED ACTION

 Pribisic and Min disclose all the features in claim 1.
 Pribisic further discloses the interface, whereby said openings on said display carrier element define the display (see Fig. 9A; the opening 272 define the display indicia), which comprise a digit display and is visible from the front of said user interface (see Fig. 7).

-Pribisic does not disclose the digit display is a 7-digit display.
+Pribisic does not disclose the digit display is a 7-segment display.
 However, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to use any kind of display in order to display the information, where the claimed differences involved to the substitution of interchangeable or replaceable equivalents and the reason for the selection of one equivalent for another was not to solve an existent problem, such substitution has been judicially determined to have been obvious.
 In re Ruff, 118, USPQ, 343 (CCPA 1958).
 This supporting is based on a recognition that the claimed difference exist not a result of an attempt by applicant to solve a problem but merely amounts to selection of expedients known to the artisan of ordinary skill as design choices.

 Regarding claim 12: